sebnil/appium-mqtt-backdoor/README.md

 There is also a library to add backdoor testing to iOS+Appium:
 - https://github.com/alexmx/Insider

-But neither of these solutions as a backdoor in C# apps, mainly Android and iOS writting using the Xamarin framework.
+But neither of these solutions as a backdoor in C# apps, mainly Android and iOS written in Xamarin.
 That is the problem this repo solves.

 ## Prerequisites
 ### MQTT broker